 Welcome to the Journeyman′s Workshop

-You can contact the Journeyman by e-mail or leave a comment in the Latest News section.
-If you need them, there are several info pages with drilling, tapping and machining data and tables.
-As mentioned earlier there is a vast wealth of information and help freely available online at the many excellent model engineering and wood-turning websites.
-I have included links to sites I have found interesting throughout the Journeyman′s Workshop and to save you hunting for them they are all on my Collected Links page.
+You can contact the Journeyman by e-mail or leave a comment in the Latest News section (When comments are switched on for a new post).
+As mentioned earlier there is a vast wealth of information and help freely available on-line at the many excellent model engineering and wood-turning websites.
+I have included links to some interesting sites throughout the Journeyman′s Workshop and to save you hunting for them they are all on my Collected Links page.

 “A common mistake that people make when trying to design something completely foolproof is to underestimate the ingenuity of complete fools.” — Douglas Adams